Final report for LNE19-386R

 The partner debrief from the second round of focus groups was that it was extremely value to bring together farmers and workers and discuss the challenges inherent in agricultural labor from both perspectives.
 Two instructive things about the focus groups were: (a) the opportunity to bring farmers together and provide an opportunity to present solutions and see opportunity for change/innovation (most labor issues are so deep farmers expressed discouragement at not being able to solve the challenges or "see through the fog"; and (2) most groups had very interesting conversations that would not have started/happened without bringing multiple perspectives together.
 The focus groups were an opportunity to "plant a seed" at imagining something new, which is the hope of conducting a feasibility assessment: introducing new ideas, exploring where it may take root, and evaluating where it might lead in the future.

 The second round of focus group data was assessed, analyzed, and relevant conclusions determined by Farm Commons and a draft report was presented to the Advisory Group and partners the 2021 Second Round Focus Group Report.
-Next steps for the project were also defined and planned (see below).
+Next steps for the project were also defined and planned which included developing a survey to distribute to a broader audience of Northeast farmers and farmworkers to validate the conclusions arrived in the focus groups and planning a webinar to share project results and engage farmers in discussion groups to reflect on the potential collaborative labor solutions.

 During the first round of focus groups (held January - March 2020), of the many comments that were shared, participants’ comments fell into the following categories most frequently: